remiblancher/qpki/docs/PROFILES.md

-# Gammes (Certificate Policy Templates)
+# Profiles (Certificate Policy Templates)

-Gammes define certificate enrollment policies that specify which algorithms, signature modes, and encryption requirements to use when issuing certificates.
+Profiles define certificate enrollment policies that specify which algorithms, signature modes, and encryption requirements to use when issuing certificates.

 ## Overview

-A **gamme** is a policy template stored as a YAML file that determines:
+A **profile** is a policy template stored as a YAML file that determines:

 - **Signature requirements**: Algorithm(s) and hybrid mode
 - **Encryption requirements**: Whether encryption certificates are needed and which algorithms
 - **Validity period**: How long certificates remain valid
 - **Certificate count**: How many certificates are generated per enrollment

-Gammes are stored in the CA's `gammes/` directory and can be customized per-CA.
+Profiles are organized by category and stored in `internal/profile/builtin/`:
+- `rsa/` - RSA-based profiles (legacy compatibility)
+- `ecdsa/` - ECDSA-based profiles (modern classical)
+- `hybrid/catalyst/` - Catalyst hybrid profiles (combined signatures)
+- `hybrid/composite/` - IETF composite hybrid profiles
+- `pqc/` - Full post-quantum profiles

 ## Signature Modes